 Before offering a site agreement

 Site agreements, also called leases, are legal contracts.
-From 1 September 2011, they must be in writing.
+Agreements entered into after 1 September 2011 must be in writing.

 If your park registered as a caravan park with the local council for the first time after 1 September 2011, the site agreement must allow the site tenant to occupy the site for at least five years.

 If you previously had a verbal agreement with the site tenant, make sure your written agreement has the same terms as that agreement.

 It is not legal to enter into a site agreement that is longer than the park owner’s property rental agreement.